Yellow economic circle: Attacks on blue, red, and black shops

 Some shops that are considered pro-Beijing were physically damaged during protests in 2019.
 Chinese Communist Party-affiliated businesses, labelled "red shops" by protesters, and Chinese Communist Party-owned businesses, labelled "black shops", were frequent targets of vandalism.
 Mainland Chinese bank branches had their ATMs destroyed and interiors vandalised.
 Other mainland Chinese brand stores were set alight and had their windows smashed.
 A fashion chain whose founder was allegedly sympathetic to the Hong Kong Police Force was also targeted.
 Some "blue shops" have also been attacked with molotov cocktails.
 Maxim-owned restaurants and Starbucks branches were also ransacked.

 Use abroad

 The concept of the yellow economic circle has been adopted by pro-democracy supporters in Hong Kong's diaspora communities, most notably in Canada and the United States.
 In late 2019, a Hong Kong Canadian Facebook group published a crowdsourced list of yellow and blue shops in Metro Vancouver.
-UBC professor Leo Kwok-yueh Shin commented that such lists could create "a great deal of division within the Chinese communities [in Canada]," and that the two opposing political camps should instead "promote coming together in one form or another."
+Leo Shin, an associate professor of History and Asian Studies and the Convenor of the Hong Kong Studies Initiative at the University of British Columbia, commented that such lists could create "a great deal of division within the Chinese communities [in Canada]," and so the two opposing political camps should instead "promote coming together in one form or another."